For the Jewish tourist Amsterdam can be divided in two

 Meat me kosher – Steakhouse

-Pizza & Co – Pizza, Falafel, French fries
+Pizza & Co – Pizza, Pasta, French fries and more

 Rimon Deli – Bakery, Coffee corner, Grocery and Catering